|Tuition fee type||Cost (per annum)|

 Recent graduates can be found working as wildlife trust reserve managers, wildlife rangers, environmental and ecological consultants, zoo keepers, zoo scientific and education officers and children’s nature activities leaders.

-One of our graduates is currently undertaking a research degree within the School, assessing the effectiveness of vegetation buffer zones on maintaining water quality.
+A number of our graduates are currently undertaking research degrees within the School, on topics such as assessing reasons for success and failure of species reintroduction, the effects of climate change on plant communities and assessing the effectiveness of vegetation buffer zones on maintaining water quality.

 All students in their first year of study will have an opportunity to engage with the CareerSmart programme as an integral part of a core module of study.
 Once you have completed this, a wide range of other career-related provision and services will be available to support your development throughout your studies.

 The new CareerSmart e-learning tool will introduce you to the steps involved in making informed choices about your career.
 It will enable you to consider your strengths and development areas, your career motivators, the options available to you and the necessary steps to take to achieve your career goals.

 Professional accreditation / links